Loading...

 Colombia offers visa paths including Digital Nomad Visa (V-Nomada Digital), Migrant Visa (M-Trabajador), Resident Visa (R).
 Brazil provides Digital Nomad Visa.
 For US and EU passport holders, the specific requirements differ — use our Visa Checker tool for personalized access details.

 Choose Colombia if your priority is affordability.
 Choose Brazil if safety comes first.
-For healthcare, Brazil has the edge, while Brazil offers stronger career opportunities.
+For healthcare, Colombia has the edge, while Brazil offers stronger career opportunities.

 Ultimately, the right country depends on your unique priorities.
 Take our personalization quiz to get a ranked recommendation tailored to your lifestyle, budget, and goals — or explore both country profiles in depth using the links above.